Opus CASH (CASH) Price Prediction & Price Forecasts 2025, 2026, 2030, 2040, 2050 | MEXC Exchange

 Opus CASH Historical Price

-According to the latest data gathered on Opus CASH live price page, the current price of Opus CASH is 0.9938USD.
-The circulating supply of Opus CASH(CASH) is 315.38K CASH , giving it a market capitalization of $313.42K.
+According to the latest data gathered on Opus CASH live price page, the current price of Opus CASH is 0.996164USD.
+The circulating supply of Opus CASH(CASH) is 325.60K CASH , giving it a market capitalization of $324.35K.

 The Opus CASH Price Prediction Module is a user-friendly tool designed to help you estimate potential future prices of CASH based on your own growth assumptions.
 Whether you're a seasoned trader or a curious investor, this module offers a simple and interactive way to forecast the token's future value.